DV

 Strategy & risk

-HDV tracks Morningstar Dividend Yield Focus Index with a dividend income approach, while VYM tracks Basket (Vanguard High Dividend Yield ETF holdings) with an index approach.
-Beta is 0.33 for HDV and 0.7 for VYM, indicating HDV is less volatile relative to the market.
+HDV tracks Morningstar Dividend Yield Focus Index, while VYM tracks FTSE High Dividend Yield Index.
+Beta is 0.3 for HDV and 0.68 for VYM, making HDV the less volatile of the two by this measure.

 Fund details